wayofthepie/blog-src/posts/2017-03-03-Building-an-assembler-in-haskell.markdown

 Nice!
 We read a hex char and call it `high` and another called `low` and build a `Text` value.

-The rest of the parsers can be implemented in a similar way, define `Arbitrary` instances for the data they should take, define properties for the expected output and implement!
+The rest of the parsers can be implemented in a similar way - define `Arbitrary` instances for the data they should take, define properties for the expected output and implement!

 I'll leave the rest of the implementation for another post.
 Running `stack test` now